dfinity/motoko/design/Stable.md

   stable z : [var Nat];
 };
 ```
-Like in Candid, the actor specification may be preceded by a sequence of auxiliary (Motoko) type definitions, or imports from Motoko modules.
+Like in Candid, the actor specification may be preceded by a sequence of auxiliary (Motoko) type definitions.

 Grammar:
 ```